altibiz/ozds/docs/structure/server.md

 This project holds the entry point to the `Ozds.Client` project and all necessary API controllers.
 The controllers reside in the `Controller` namespace.
-Every controller action is authorized and should only wrap inputs and outpus of particular functions inside `Ozds.Business`.
+Every controller action is authorized and should only wrap inputs and outputs of particular functions inside `Ozds.Business`.

 ## Controllers